Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/controls.md

 - Rich Text editor
 - JSON editor

-By default Foxy Forms looks for your custom controls in the component directory form-controls, but you can also specify the full path to the control.
+By default Foxy Forms looks for your custom controls in the component directory form-controls of your application, but you can also specify the full path to the control.

 {{#docs-demo as |demo|}}
   {{#demo.example name="custom-controls-usage.hbs"}}